 - Feeling guilty about drinking

-Alcohol use disorder varies among individuals, but these warning signs are common among those who suffer from the condition.
-If you see these signs, seek help for the alcohol use disorder by reaching out to a professional.
+Alcohol use disorder varies, but these symptoms are standard for those who have AUD.
+If you see them in your life (or someone else’s), get treatment for the alcohol use disorder by talking to a professional.

-To compare your drinking patterns to well-known criteria for alcoholism, try our “‘Am I an Alcoholic?’
-Quiz,” which can help you see how revenant these signs are in your life.
-It may indicate whether your relationship with alcohol requires a closer look.
+Compare your drinking patterns to measures for alcoholism, with our “‘Am I an Alcoholic?’
+Quiz.”
+It can help you see how these signs show up in your life or if your relationship with alcohol needs a closer look.

 Behavioral, Physical, and Withdrawal Symptoms of Alcoholism